-556-6.1 Boring Path Report: Furnish a Bore Path Report to the Engineer within 14 days of the completion of each bore path.
-Submit the As-Built-Plans to the Engineer within
+556-6.1 Boring Path Report: Submit a Bore Path Report to the Engineer within 14 days of the completion of each bore path.

-30 calendar days.
 No payment will be made for directional boring work until the Bore Path Report has been delivered to the Department.
 Include the following information in the report: